iszcox/revise-app/README.md

 # Revise - Medical Notes PWA

 A modern, offline-first application for young doctors to revise their personal notes.
+They can mark it and juge the difficulty.

 ## Features
 - **Import**: Easily import `.txt` and `.md` notes.